marklidenberg/dony/README.md

 ## How it works

-Define your commands like this:
+Define your commands in `dony/` in the root of your project.

 ```python
 # dony/commands/hello_world.py